 New-Wave can control her body even if it has been split into separate masses.
 But this requires extended concentration.
-Katana once bought time by trapping part of New-Wave’s water into her empty glove.
+Katana (Yamashiro Tatsu) once bought time by trapping part of New-Wave’s water into her empty glove.

 Being mixed with soil and thus turned into mud deprives Jones of her powers until she can separate the two.
 This apparently takes hours.

 She was also taken out when her water was combined with magnesium, with explosive results.